nlepage/templural/README.md

 ### Number ranges

-templural let's you define what to do using number ranges, from less to more explicit:
+templural uses number ranges to define what to do, from less to more explicit:

 ```js
 templural`${n}{a}`